tony0021074/Blockchain-simulation-system/README.md

 # COMP5311-GroupProject
-Simluate blockchain

-Only database.go is my work.
+The application aims to simluate the mechanism of blockchain.
+It is a group project.
+I am responsible to the database funtionality.
+The database.go in folder blockchain is the file written by me.
 All other files are written by teammates.

-The database.go in folder blockchain is the key file in this webpage.

 Try the database functionality with all the files uploaded.